yassienAbdillahi/yassienAbdillahi/README.md

 Skills: HTML | CSS | Javascript | Git

 - 🔭 Right now I am working on an [agency website](https://fac25.github.io/week2-markup-Suraj-Yassien/) for a fictional software development company
-- 🌱 I’m currently learning the intricacies of CSS and Javascript
+- 🌱 Besides working on projects, at present I am continuing to learn and improve my skills with HTML, CSS and Javascript
 - 😄 Pronouns: he/him